 As a Stakeholder you can participate by:

-- Attending meetings the first Monday of each month at Valley College, Campus Center, Room 104, 5800 Fulton Avenue, Valley Glen.
+- Attending meetings the first Monday of each month at Valley College, Campus Center, Fireside Room, 5800 Fulton Avenue, Valley Glen.

 - Be on our email list to be notified of important issues and meetings.